 What is the Metropolitan Water Reclamation District (MWRD) of Greater Chicago, and why should it matter to you?

 The MWRD plays a major role in treating wastewater, reducing flooding (increasingly important as Illinois’ climate becomes wetter due to global climate change), and reducing the amount of stormwater (which collects and transports animal waste, garbage, pesticides, fertilizers, oil, road salt, oil, grease, and other potential pollutants) into Lake Michigan.
 The district serves an area of 872 square miles, which includes the city of Chicago and 125 suburban communities.
-Because of the importance of clean water and the protection of our beautiful lake and all the Great Lakes, residents of our area deserve board members who will be strong advocates for environmental protection and water management in the Chicago area.
+Because of the importance of clean water and the protection of our beautiful lake and all the Great Lakes, residents of our area deserve qualified board members with expertise in and a strong track record of protecting the environment.

 Q. Looking back at your life, what made you interested in protecting the environment?